This thinset calculator will help you answer the question "How much thinset do I need?" for any sized tiling project.

 volume of thinset = area of substrate * thinset thickness

-For the thinset thickness, please refer to the table we provided in one of the previous sections.
+For the thinset thickness, please refer to the table we provided in.
 Though we can also choose to apply thick thinset for smaller tiles, it would still be best to use only what is needed to minimize expenses.

 Let's say we want to install 8" square tiles on a 6 square meter area and have chosen (from the table) a 4.0 mm for the thinset thickness.
 We can calculate the volume of thinset needed, as shown below: